 The corner seats are also decent, both in terms of the view offered and their value for money.
 But you should avoid the extreme corner seats if there are other options available as those offer a slightly restricted view of the stage.

-2. Based on viewer reviews, the theatre’s bar is supposedly super over-priced.
+- Based on viewer reviews, the theatre’s bar is supposedly overpriced.
 So if you wish to consume alcohol, we would suggest going to a pub before or after the show.

-5. There is one huge restroom in either side of the theatre, one of which is located near the stair lift area in the orchestra section.
+- There is one huge restroom on either side of the theatre, one of which is located near the stair lift area in the orchestra section.

 The August Wilson Theatre has a capacity of 1239 seats.
 Section capacities are 754 Orchestra and 485 Mezzanine.